shinwookim/website/_projects/OS-Projects.md

 ---
 layout: project
 title: "Course Projects for Operating Systems"
+featured_image:
-img: assets/img/projects/OS.png
+    - src: assets/img/projects/OS.png
-imgtext: Screenshot of Blackjack Program which tests the device driver
+    - alt: Screenshot of Blackjack Program which tests the device driver
 tags: C Kernel&nbsp;Development Linux Operating&nbsp;Systems
 year: 2023-2
 ---

+Below are some of my projects for the CS 1550: Operating Systems course that I took in Spring 2022 with Dr. Jon Misurda.

 ## A Linux Graphics Library
 Although printing to the terminal may amount only to a single line of code, beneath the veil of abstractions, it is a rather complex task.
 The computer, once it receives information on what characters to print, must calculate which pixels on the screen to manipulate by looking at the fonts, screen size, and screen type.
 This project explores how a computer does this by creating a custom graphics library and driver that can be used to draw and write to the screen.